Swindle98/Swindle98/content/_index.md

 ## This site

-I built this site as a place for me to point others at when I'm at conferences and see a everything in oneplace.
+I built this site as a place for me to point others at when I'm at conferences and see a everything in one place.
 But it's also a place for me to share what I'm currently thinking about the world.

 This site was built with [hugo](), and uses a modified version of Will Fondrie's [marmot-theme](https://github.com/wfondrie/hugo-marmot/tree/main).